jhennin/allInWithAi/README.md

 * all_in_tweets.csv --> Dataset the clustering algorithm was run on

 ## Run It
-1. Run createEmbeddings (output embeddings CSV)
+1. Run createEmbeddings (output embeddings CSV)...this takes a couple minutes.
 2. Run graphClusters.py